BhekiMabheka/Competitions/README.md

 # Dengue fever
-Understanding what factors cause this fever and how can we predict it for patient.
+Understanding what factors cause this fever and how can we predict it for future patient.